luisher98/video-to-summary-backend/Readme.md

 I built this API to solve a common problem: getting quick, accurate summaries of video content.
 Whether it's a YouTube video or an uploaded file, this service can transcribe it and generate an AI-powered summary.
 What makes it special is the real-time progress tracking and flexible storage options I implemented.

+I'm also building a [front end for this project](https://github.com/luisher98/video-to-summary-app).

 ## Why I Built This

 During my learning journey with AI and cloud services, I noticed that while there were many transcription services and summarization tools, few combined both with real-time progress updates and robust error handling.
 I wanted to create something that could: